-- have lived for 12 months before the nomination and election days, as land owner, tenant or other ground and building owner in the council area
+- have lived as a land owner, tenant or other ground and building owner in the council area for 12 months before the nomination and election days

 - have had your main or only place of work in the council area for 12 months before the election day

-- have lived in that area for 12 months (registered to vote or not)
+- have lived in the council area for 12 months, whether registered to vote or not

 You need to fill in a consent to nomination form to declare you are qualified to stand.
 Find out more about the nomination process.